jsuryahyd/food-cart-order-service/backend-challenge/README.md

 - viper for loading config
 - Scalar Web client for api testing
 - testify for assertions in testing
-- uuid for generating uuid at application level (rather than at DB level)
+- google/uuid for generating UUIDs at application level (rather than at DB level)

 ### Implementation Details
 - Go conventions are used for folder and package naming (smallcasenospace) and file naming (snake_case)